EugeneGIS/AGDAbook/docs/07-SOM.md

 ---
 bibliography: book.bib
-link-citations: true
-biblio-style: apalike
-csl: chicago-fullnote-bibliography.csl
+csl: apa.csl
 editor_options:
   markdown:
     wrap: sentence
+    urlcolor: blue
 ---

-# Self-organizing Map

-## Introduction
+# Segmentation Analysis with SOM on Census Data

 The increasing availability of multivariate datatets stimulates researches to develop new techniques that differ from those utilized in earlier scientific paradigms.
 In the field of social and economic science, geo-demographic segmentation defines a technique used to classify a population based on input data describing administrative units and people living there [see @spielman_social_2008].
-Small areas can thus be classified into discrete categories using demographic input data, by means of data reduction techniques (such as the *Principal component analysis*).
+Small areas can thus be classified into discrete categories using demographic input data, by means of data reduction techniques (such as the Principal component analysis).
 The main limitation of these approaches is the problem of communicating the multidimensional complexity characterizing the different output classes.

-**Machine learning** techniques can help in this context, as they are designed to extract useful formation and insight from the interaction of the variables describing the complex structure of a given phenomenon.
+Machine learning techniques can help in this context, as they are designed to extract useful formation and insight from the interaction of the variables describing the complex structure of a given phenomenon.
-In the present computing lab we introduce an unsupervised learning procedure based on *Self-Organizing Map (SOM)* [see @kohonen_self-organized_1982], allowing detecting clusters and characterizing the pattern of population dynamic in Switzerland in the recent period.
+In the present computing lab we introduce an unsupervised learning procedure based on **Self-Organizing Map (SOM)** [see @kohonen_self-organized_1982], allowing detecting clusters and characterizing the pattern of population dynamic in Switzerland in the recent period.
 This lab is inspired by the work of @marj_tonini_unsupervised_2023.

-## Material and method

-### The geo-demographic context
+## Geo-demographic context in Switzerland

 Switzerland has the highest life expectancy in the world.
 It counts about 8,5 million inhabitants (official census data 2020), twice as much as at the beginning of the 20th century, mainly because of the high level of immigration.